Vixzyeee/Infrastructure_Docs/MTCNA/Module 1 (Introduction)/practice/lab3_(Connecting_via_SSH)/notes.md

 SSH (Secure Shell) is a cryptographic remote-access protocol used to securely manage network devices and servers.
 It provides encrypted communication, strong authentication mechanisms, and protection against session hijacking or credential interception.
 SSH is the industry standard for administrative access in modern network and server environments.
+SSH operates at Layer 3 and requires the device to have an assigned IP address before a connection can be established.

 ## Understanding Connection Methods